inioluwa-a/portfolio_projects/README.md

 - Enhanced skills in data manipulation and analysis using Pandas, including filtering, sorting, and grouping data.
 - Gained insights into visualizing and interpreting real-world educational data to identify trends and patterns.

+### 3. Analyzing TV Data: Super Bowl Insights

+## Description
+This project dives into the interaction between various elements of the Super Bowl, such as game outcomes, TV viewership, ad costs, and halftime show performances.
+The goal was to uncover trends, relationships, and historical insights using data from 52 Super Bowls up to 2018.

+## Key Steps

+1. **Game Outcomes & Viewership:**
+   - Investigated the relationship between game intensity (close games vs. blowouts) and TV viewership patterns.
+   - Analyzed how the margin of victory affects viewer engagement.

+2. **Trends in TV Ratings & Ad Costs:**
+   - Examined trends in TV ratings, viewership, and ad costs over time.
+   - Identified periods of significant changes and their potential causes.

+3. **Halftime Show Performances:**
+   - Explored the history and impact of halftime shows.
+   - Identified the most prolific musicians and how their performances influenced viewership trends.

+## Results

+1. **Game Outcomes & Viewership:** Close games were associated with higher viewership, indicating that competitive games are more engaging for audiences.
+2. **TV Ratings & Ad Costs:** Both TV ratings and ad costs have generally increased over time, reflecting the growing commercial importance of the Super Bowl.
+3. **Halftime Shows:** Halftime shows featuring high-profile musicians often lead to spikes in viewership, highlighting the entertainment value they add to the event.

+## Learning Outcomes

+1. **Data Manipulation:** Enhanced skills in using Pandas for filtering, sorting, and analyzing complex datasets.
+2. **Data Visualization:** Developed a deeper understanding of visualizing data trends and patterns using Matplotlib and Seaborn.
+3. **Insight Interpretation:** Improved ability to interpret data-driven insights and relate them to real-world events.

 # Project Upload Format